 There are several steps involved in getting approved for a mortgage and getting that mortgage commitment.
 Once the preliminary steps are taken, the last and most significant sign of approval from the lender is a mortgage commitment letter.
 But before you get there, you'll have to pass two other types of approval.

-Second approval: preapproval.
-A preapproval shows sellers you are a serious buyer and proves that you are eligible for a loan – meaning you’ll actually have the funds to purchase the home.
-That’s because this type of approval involves a mortgage application and requires the lender to look deeper into your current and past finances.
+A preapproval shows sellers you’re a serious buyer and proves that you’re eligible for a loan – meaning you'll actually have the funds to purchase the home.
+That's because this type of approval involves a mortgage application and requires the lender to look deeper into your current and past finances.

-To get preapproved, you’ll fill out a mortgage application and submit a few pieces of information and supporting documents.
-These will include bank statements, W-2s and asset statements.
-If it hasn’t already, your lender will also pull your credit report to view your payment history and credit score and check for any red flags.
-This information will help the lender determine whether to lend to you and what the risk would be in doing so.
-This information will also help determine the terms of your loan.
+To get preapproved, you'll fill out a mortgage application and submit a few pieces of information and supporting documents.
+These can include bank statements, W-2s and asset statements.
+Your lender may also pull your credit report to view your payment history and credit score.
+This information will help the lender determine whether to lend to you and help determine the terms of your loan.

 There will also be a title search conducted to make sure the home doesn't have any other liens on it and that the sellers have the right to sell the home.
 Once everything checks out and you're officially approved for the loan, you'll receive a mortgage commitment letter.